Associação Atlética Internacional (Limeira)

 Associação Atlética Internacional, commonly referred to as simply Inter de Limeira, is a Brazilian association football club in Limeira, São Paulo.
-They currently play in the Série D, the fourth tier of Brazilian football, as well as in the Campeonato Paulista, São Paulo's premier state league.
+They currently play in the Série C, the third tier of Brazilian football, as well as in the Campeonato Paulista A2, the second tier São Paulo state football league.

 The club's home colours are black and white and the team mascot is a lion.

 History

 On October 2, 1913, at Teatro da Paz (meaning Peace Theater) members of an amateur football club called Barroquinha decided to professionalise their club, and established a monthly fee to be paid by its members and associates.
 On October 5, 1913, Associação Atlética Internacional was officially founded.
 The club was named after a São Paulo city club named Internacional (not to be confused with the still active Internacional of Porto Alegre).
 According to some fans, the club is named to honor the several immigrant communities in Limeira, like the German, Italian, Japanese, and Portuguese communities.

 In 1926, Internacional won its first title, the São Paulo Countryside Cup.

 In 1982, the club contested the Campeonato Brasileiro Série A for the first time.
 Inter de Limeira finished in the 23rd position, ahead of big clubs like Cruzeiro and Atlético Paranaense.

 In 1986, Internacional, managed by Pepe, won the Campeonato Paulista.
 It was the first time that a countryside club won the competition.
 In the semifinals, Inter de Limeira beat Santos, and in the final, the club defeated Palmeiras.

 In 1988, Inter de Limeira won its first national title, the Campeonato Brasileiro Série B. In the final four, the club finished ahead of Náutico of Pernambuco state, Ponte Preta of São Paulo state and Americano of Rio de Janeiro state.
 The club was promoted to the following year's Campeonato Brasileiro Série A.

 In 2025, Inter de Limeira made the semifinals of the Campeonato Brasileiro Série D, clinching promotion to the Campeonato Brasileiro Série C in 2026.